shaack/cm-chessboard/README.md

 A JavaScript chessboard which is lightweight, ES6 module based, responsive, SVG rendered and **without dependencies**.

-It works on desktop (current versions of Chrome, Firefox, Safari, Edge), and mobile (Android and iOS).

 cm-chessboard is the main chessboard of [chessmail.eu](https://www.chessmail.eu) and [chessmail.de](https://www.chessmail.de).
 It is also used in [chess-console](https://shaack.com/projekte/chess-console/examples/load-pgn.html) and in